ConWea/pycbc_lisa_inference/README.md

 ## pycbc_lisa_inference
 pycbc with tools for inference

+If all of the packeges below are installed properly, just running the command

+`sh pycbc_inf_run_test`

+should produce an hdf file containing the inference data.
+This data can then be plotted using

+`sh inf_plot_code`

+You can rename the output files, plot setting etc by tweaking the bash scripts.

 # Files

 *A_TDI.gwf* - Frame file of the A TDI data found in the Sangria MBHB dataset